peterhohk/peterhohk/README.md

 # 🥬 Welcome to Peter's Profile 🥬

 ## Peter is...
-- a front-end developer since 2023
+- a self-taught front-end developer
-- self-taught
+- a hobbyist artist
 - a cabbage (who codes by rolling around on his keyboard)

 ## Peter knows...